How do I get my microphone to work through Remote Desktop?

 Step 3.
 On the right pane, double click Allow audio recording redirection and set it to Enable.
 Then click OK.

 Step 1.
-Press Windows key + R to invoke the Run dialog box.
+Invoke the Run dialog box.
 Type in “services.msc” and hit OK.

 Step 2.
 In the Services window, double click Remote Desktop Services UserMode Port Redirector to check its status.